Posted by Joseph Phillips, Jr. on Tuesday, September 18, 2012 at 12:22 PM PDT

 Classes begin tomorrow for the academic year.
 Well, not really, since the EMBA students started classes in late August, but for most students, the academic year begins on September 19th!

 We had our new student orientation for undergraduate students this morning.
-It was a high energy event in the Paccar Atrium, where freshment and transfer students were milling around meeting faculty and staff and learning about opportunities such as study abroad and student clubs that can be joined.
+It was a high energy event in the Paccar Atrium, where freshmen and transfer students were milling around meeting faculty and staff and learning about opportunities such as study abroad and student clubs that can be joined.

 The dean made a few welcoming remarks -- here are most of them: